jeronimo/hello-boat/README.md

 ## Requirements
 The code relies on [Canboat](https://github.com/canboat/canboat):

-* It reads pgns.json file which is currently not valid json (https://github.com/canboat/canboat/issues/56)
 * It expects that n2kd_monitor is already running and tries to connect to it as a client

 ## Config